5 Less Obvious Tools You Need For Gardening

 4. Rolls of Twine

 If you’re not sure where and how you would put twine to use in your garden, don’t overthink it.
-Just buy a roll and have it ready.
+Just buy a roll and have it ready with your gardening tools.
 The needs will become apparent soon enough.

 Obviously twine is useful when building trellises for plants like peas to climb, but it can also be used to help large and gangly plants that need extra support.
 Think of giant sunflowers trying to blow over in the wind or a tomato plant that is trying to fall over under the weight of its crop.